redexp/simple-object-query/README.md

 ## search

-Difference between `find` is that it takes parameters in object and returns extended object with `parent` object and `field` string.
+Difference between `find` is that it takes parameters in object and returns extended object with `parent` object, `field` string and `path` array.

+**Warning:** if your input object has circular links (like `parent` fields or like `previousSibling` in DOM) then you should  set path to this fields in `exclude` array to prevent endless recursion.
 ```javascript
 var search = require('simple-object-query').search;